 Most of all, says Crocker, policymakers need to understand that this is a long game.
 A lasting change in Iraq isn't an on-off switch: "Not this year, not in five years, maybe not in 10 years."

 That being said, adjustment with a harsh learning curve is usual in the competition of war and peace.
-OIF just demanded a steeper learning curve for the peace operations of the post-war than the war that deposed Saddam's regime due to the kind of enemies that adapted to the particular institutional weakness ingrained by the Powell Doctrine.
+OIF just demanded a steeper learning curve for the peace operations of the post-war than the major combat operations of the war that deposed Saddam's regime due to the kind of enemies that adapted to the particular institutional weakness ingrained by the Powell Doctrine.

 President Bush eventually approved the COIN "Surge" - over strong opposition to COIN by Democrats, from within the military, and even from within his administration - to correct for the Powell Doctrine and earn a second chance to win the peace.
 With the success of the Petraeus-led COIN "Surge", we paid dearly for a second chance but we won another opportunity to secure our gains, win the post-war, and build the peace on our terms in Iraq.
 Instead, President Obama's poor decisions removed vital peace operations and culminated in the failure to secure the next partnership arrangement needed for Iraq as one more and perhaps final 'what might have been' of Operation Iraqi Freedom.